 Inspired by the popularity of the modern sporting rifle and its many variants, and the fact that I just like them, it’s time to embark on a series of AR-15 hacks.
-Over the next month or so, we’ll take a closer look at all sorts of tips and tricks that will help you clean, maintain, use, and customize your AR-15.
+Over the next month or so, we’ll take a closer look at all sorts of tips and tricks that will help you with cleaning AR-15s , maintaining, using, and even customizing your AR-15.

 To start things off, let’s take a closer look at cleaning tips.
 If you listen to the internet forums, you might believe that cleaning an AR-15 is a tougher chore than scrubbing the boilers of the Titanic.
 According to some, the design is so bad that more grime collects in the action from each and every shot than that deposited by all the gas semiautomatic shotguns on South American pigeon hunts over a year’s time.

 Yes, the AR-15 direct impingement design does vent hot, dirty gas into the receiver and smothers the bolt and carrier with each shot.
 But in the scope of things, it’s not nearly as bad as it sounds.
 If your day job is strolling through wadis in Afghanistan, where the airborne dust resembles talcum powder, then your results may vary and daily cleaning is probably a necessity.
 Here, I’m referring to recreational and home-defense AR use.